Cheng Xiao: 2015–2016: Debut with WJSN

+2017–present: Solo activities and departure from WJSN

 On January 30, 2017, Cheng participated in the Idol Star Athletics Championships XIII, where she won a bronze medal during the rhythmic gymnastics segment.

-2017–present: Solo activities and departure from WJSN

-In 2017, Cheng was a cast member of SBS' Law of the Jungle.
+That same year, Cheng became a cast member of SBS' Law of the Jungle.

 In 2018, Cheng was a cast member and dance mentor in the reality survival show Idol Producer.
 The same year, she was cast in her first costume drama, Legend of Awakening.
 In November 2018, Cheng released her first solo song "If Love", an OST for online game Xuanyuan Sword which debuted at No. 3 in QQ Music.

 In 2020, Cheng acted in her first drama, Detective Chinatown.

 In January 2021, Cheng debuted as a solo artist, with the single "Focus X".
 Throughout the year, she was also cast as the main role in various dramas such as the Chinese e-sport romance comedy television series Falling Into Your Smile.

 On March 3, 2023, Starship Entertainment announced that Cheng had departed from WJSN after her contract expired.